 A massive uprising is on the horizon.
-Thousands of men, women and children will gather this September as part of an International movement.
-Improving Birth’s “Rally to Improve Birth” is expected to at least double in size from our first event that was hosted in 110 cities, in 46 states across the US, and to expand to other countries like Canada, Mexico and Brazil.
+Thousands of men, women and children will gather this Labor Day, September 1, as part of an international movement.
+Improving Birth’s “Rally to Improve Birth” will host its third annual rally, held simultaneously in dozens of states across the U.S., and in Canada, Mexico, and Australia.

 This movement isn’t about natural birth vs. medicated birth.
 It’s not about hospital birth vs. homebirth or birth center birth.